Kafū, aged forty-one.

 June 3rd.

-Yesterday, in response to Shikōko’s request, I went to the Imperial Theater for the Genbunsha New Arts Theater Review Meeting and watched Umekō’s performance of Gappō ga Tsuji.
+Yesterday, in response to Shikōko’s request, I went to the Imperial Theater for the Genbunsha New Arts Viewing and Symposium and watched Umejū perform *Kōbō ga Tsuji* (Crossroads of Nations).

 June 4th.